Biloxi, Mississippi

-The city is part of the Gulfport–Biloxi metropolitan area and the Gulfport–Biloxi–Pascagoula, MS Combined Statistical Area.
-Prior to Hurricane Katrina, Biloxi was the third-largest city in Mississippi, behind Jackson and Gulfport.
-Due to the widespread destruction and flooding, many refugees left the city.
-Post-Katrina, the population of Biloxi decreased, and it became the fifth-largest city in the state, being surpassed by Hattiesburg and Southaven.
+Biloxi (/bɪˈlʌksi/ bih-LUK-see; [bilusi]) is a city in Harrison County, Mississippi, United States.
+It lies on the Gulf Coast in southern Mississippi, bordering the city of Gulfport to its west.
+The adjacent cities are both designated as seats of Harrison County.
+The population of Biloxi was 49,449 at the 2020 census, making it the state's fourth-most populous city.
+It is a principal city of the Gulfport–Biloxi metropolitan area, home to 416,259 residents in 2020.
+The area's first European settlers were French colonists.

 The beachfront of Biloxi lies directly on the Mississippi Sound, with barrier islands scattered off the coast and into the Gulf of Mexico.
-Keesler Air Force Base lies within the city and is home to the 81st Training Wing and the 403d Wing of the U.S. Air Force Reserve.
+Keesler Air Force Base lies within the city and is home to the 81st Training Wing and the 403rd Wing of the U.S. Air Force Reserve.

 History

 Colonial era

-In 1699 French colonists formed the first, permanent, European settlement in French Louisiana, at Fort Maurepas, now in Ocean Springs, Mississippi, and referred to as "Old Biloxi".
-They were under the direction of Pierre Le Moyne d'Iberville.
+In 1699, French colonists formed the first permanent, European settlement in French Louisiana, at Fort Maurepas, now in Ocean Springs, Mississippi, and referred to as "Old Biloxi".
+The settlement was under the direction of Pierre Le Moyne d'Iberville.
 La Louisiane was separated from Spanish Florida at the Perdido River near Pensacola (this was founded by the Spanish 1559 and again in 1698).

 The name of Biloxi in French was Bilocci, a transliteration of the term for the local Native American tribe in their language.
 Labeled along with "Fort Maurepas" on maps dated circa year 1710/1725, the name was sometimes used in English as "Fort Bilocci".